Skip to main contentSkip to Table of Contents

 Debt Collection Improvement Act of 1996 (DCIA)

-The Debt Collection Improvement Act of 1996 (DCIA), as amended, maximizes collection of delinquent debts owed to the federal government by facilitating timely action to collect outstanding debts and minimizing collection costs through use of centralized and/or cross-agency collection mechanisms for most non-tax debts.
+The Debt Collection Improvement Act of 1996 (DCIA), as amended, maximizes collection of delinquent debts owed to the federal government by facilitating timely action to collect outstanding debts and minimizing collection costs using centralized and/or cross-agency collection mechanisms for most non-tax debts.
 Under the DCIA, federal agencies are required to refer non-tax debts that have been delinquent for more than 120 days to the Treasury Department for collection.

 Prompt Payment Act of 1982

 The Prompt Payment Act requires federal agencies to make timely payments to vendors for covered supplies and services, pay an interest penalty when payment is made after the due date, and take cash discounts when economically justified.
-The Access Board always strives to maintain a 100% on-time payment rate and, in FY 2023, incurred $0 in interest penalties.
+The Access Board always strives to maintain a 100% on-time payment rate and, in FY 2025, incurred $0 in interest penalties.
 The agency will work to maintain 100% on-time vendor payments in future fiscal years.

 Digital Accountability and Transparency Act of 2014 (DATA Act)